noahehall/theBookOfNoah/0current/aws/exams/services/compute/ec2.md

 ### Instance Store

-- storage used as an internal, directly attached data volume; e.g. a laptops internal harddrive
+- storage used as an internal, directly attached ephemeral data volume; e.g. a laptops internal harddrive
 - positives
   - i/o is faster than attaching an ebs volume due to the close proximity of the physical storage to the physical ec2 server
+  - applications that replicate data across ec2 instances, e.g. anything in a cluster
+    - you need the fastest i/o for replication
+  - temporary storage for frequently changed data: buffers, caches, scratch data, etc
 - negatives
   - its lifecycle is tied to the lifecycle of the ec2 instance; once the ec2 is down, the data on the instance store is lost